Content Marketing Without a Blog: Successful SEO With Other Written Content

 • Tumblr

-Creating content for these channels allows an organization to still compete in search with relevant information related to their expertise and product offerings without having to maintain their own blog.
+Creating content for these channels allows organizations to still compete in search with relevant information related to their expertise and product offerings without having to maintain their own blog.

 An additional benefit of sharing content on third-party platforms is that they already have a large built-in audience.
-The audience of a third-party platform increases the likelihood of viewership and interaction with content compared to the visibility content on a company’s website might generate.
+The audience of a third-party platform increases the likelihood of viewership and interaction with content – something that a relatively new business blog might not have on its own.

-A downside to sharing content on a third-party website is that links to the content aren’t pointing to your website.
-Readers aren’t on your website when they’re consuming content, so it may be easier for them to view content from different authors outside of your company.
+A downside to sharing content on a third-party website is that links to the content won’t point to your website.
+Readers don’t have to navigate to your website to consume your content, so it may be tougher to convert readers to customers.

 • Quotes from other influencers and industry leaders